 1. Work Longer

 Unfortunately, this only works for your 401(k) at your current employer.
 If you have a 401(k) from a previous employer, then the RMD rule would still apply.
-The same is true for any traditional IRAs that you contribute money to.
+The same is true for any traditional IRAs that you contribute to.

 Whether it makes sense to continue working to delay RMD taxes depends on a variety of factors, including your health, retirement goals and overall financial situation.
 If you enjoy your job and have no serious health issues that prevent you from doing it, delaying retirement might make sense for you.
 However, you may want to first consult with a professional to help you make the right decision.

-2. Donating to Charity
+2. Donate to Charity

 - You don’t claim that donation as a charitable deduction on your taxes.